 How to write the specifications for a course thumbnail

 When ordering a course thumbnail from a professional designer, you will have to provide detailed written specifications for it.

-It's critical to get this part right, otherwise your designer will have no idea how to come with a good image.
-Remember, the designer usually doesn't know anything about the course so it will try to add some generic elements to it like typically a computer, which is a huge cliché in online course thumbnails.
+It's critical to get this part right, otherwise, your designer will have no idea how to come up with a good image.
+Remember, the designer usually doesn't know anything about the course so he will try to add some generic elements to it like typically a computer, which is a huge cliché in online course thumbnails.